bojbaj/Data-Analysis-Course/Week_2/Exams/Exam_1.md

-# Exam 1: Basic Excel Visualization
+# Week 2 Exam: Easy Level

 ## Objective
-Create basic charts using Excel to represent given data.
+Test your ability to create basic charts in Excel.

+---

+## Real job's task:
+The marketing department needs a visual representation of regional sales for a campaign report.

+---

-### Task
+### Task: Excel
-1. Open the provided dataset: `sales_data.csv`.
+1. Use the `Adidas_Sales_Data.csv` dataset.
-2. Create the following charts:
-   - Bar chart showing total sales by region.
+2. Create a bar chart showing total sales for each `Region`.
-   - Line chart showing monthly sales trends.
-   - Pie chart showing the percentage contribution of each product to total sales.

-### Deliverables
+3. Add appropriate labels to the chart (title, axes labels).
-- Excel file with charts: `Exam_1_Charts.xlsx`.
+4. Save the Excel file as "Exam1_Excel_Output.xlsx".

-### Evaluation Criteria
-- Correctness of data used in charts.
-- Clarity and accuracy of charts.
-- Appropriate titles and labels.
+---